 - Simple Set-Up: Wink has done a good job of practically dummy-proofing implementation, set-up, and configuration.
 You’ll still run into hiccups – as with any smart hub – but for the devices it does work with, it’s easy to get started.

-Affordable: As far as smart hub’s go, the Wink is a relatively affordable option.
-Many other devices regularly retail for close to $100.
-You be able to find the Wink Hub for about $40 at this listing online.
+- Affordable: As far as smart hub’s go, the Wink is a relatively affordable option.
+Many other devices regularly retail for a low price.
+You be able to find the Wink Hub for a budget-frindly price at this listing online.

 Cons of the Wink

 - Not Compatible with Every “Smart” Device: This might seem like a “spoiled” complaint, but I’m always a bit frustrated when my smart hub doesn’t work with certain popular smart home devices.
 Z-Wave and ZigBee compatibility is great and the Wink works really well on the products that are clearly compatible.
 However, my Nest smart thermostat wasn’t able to be added, despite numerous attempts and workarounds.
 I collect smart devices, so it’s not a huge deal.
 I have a few backup smart thermostats that I’ve tested which ARE compatible, but I can imagine how frustrating this revelation might be for someone who recently purchased a Nest or similar device.
 They aren’t cheap!
 I’d recommend checking out the WiFi Honeywell Lyric (full comparison here) as a competent Nest alternative, if you are going to use the Wink Hub.